braze-inc/braze-docs/_docs/_hidden/private_betas/catalog.md

 Catalogs are currently in early access.
 Contact your Braze account manager if you are interested in participating in the early access.
 {% endalert %}

-If you'd like to share your feedback on this feature or make a request, you can [book a session](https://calendly.com/d/yzvf-frpy/catalog-beta-working-session?month=2021-10) with the Braze Data Ingestion team on Calendly!
+If you'd like to share your feedback on this feature or make a request, contact the <a href="mailto:catalogs-product@braze.com">Braze Catalogs team</a>!

 ## Creating a catalog